scoconno/scoconno.github.io/mind/personal2/notes.md

 1. Leo = Leonardo if and only if Leo remembers everything that Leonardo experienced.
 2. Leo does not remember what Leonardo ate for breakfast on the second day after his 12th birthday, though Leonardo certainly had the experience of eating something
-3. Leo $\neq$ Leonardo
+3. Leo # Leonardo

 Our first premise is an application of the first version of our third theory, which states that a person existing at one time is identical to existing at some earlier time just if the later person remembers all the earlier person's experiences.
 So, if the younger person ate a cake, the older person is identical to them only if they remember the experience of eating that cake.

 Our second premise is trivial.
 Can you remember every experience you ever had?
 I cannot!
 I remember important life events, special moments with friends and family, etc. But I certainly do not remember what I ate for lunch, on say, June 11th, 1995.
 No idea!

 3 states our conclusion: Leo is not identical to Leonardo.
 This is clearly false, so there must be a problem with our first two premises.
 It should be fairly obvious to you why this simple version of our third theory fails.
 It is far too demanding.
-It requires you to have complete and perfect memory, and while a few lucky individuals have such a facility, the majority of us do not.
-And even though you may have forgotten what you ate the day after your 12th birthday, you are still numerically identical to your 12 year old self.
+It requires you to have complete and perfect memory.
+And, while a few lucky individuals have such a facility, the majority of us do not.
+Nevertheless, even though you may have forgotten what you ate the day after your 12th birthday, you are still numerically identical to your 12 year old self.

 ## Psychological Continuity Theory-Version 2